Paramedic Science BSc

-Students whose first language is not English and do not possess the necessary English GCSE equivalency will be required to have IELTS 6.0 or above with a minimum of 5.5 in each component.
+Students whose first language is not English and do not possess the necessary English GCSE equivalency will be required to have IELTS level 7.0, with no element below level 6.5.

 A first Degree or other higher education qualifications will be considered by the admissions department on an individual basis.
 Please contact the admissions course team for further information.